 This will be very challenging with limited access to power once the trekking section begins.
 Please ensure that you are self-sufficient in terms of charging your appliances by bringing things like spare batteries, lightweight solar panels or power packs to avoid frustration.
 We suggest embracing the opportunity to unplug and disconnect during this expedition.

-If you have them bring them but these are not necessary and actually a lightweight pair of walking boots may be more versatile.
-The stirrups on Mongolian saddles are wide enough to take most walking boots but please ensure they have minimum tread and a defined heel.
+Boots: If you have them bring them but these are not necessary and actually a lightweight pair of walking boots may be more versatile.
+The stirrups on Mongolian saddles are wide enough to take most walking boots but they must have minimum tread and a defined heel.

-If you have them, great, bring them.
-If not, then certain types of trousers will do instead – things to remember are that any seams will rub, and loose-fitting trousers aren’t great either as there’ll be movement and therefore friction.
+Jodhpurs: Again, if you have them, great, bring them.
+If not then certain types of trousers will do instead – things to remember are that any seams will rub, and loose-fitting trousers aren’t great either as there’ll be movement and creases and therefore friction.
 Stick with tighter fitting trousers (on no account shorts!) and the fewer seams the better.
 You don’t need padded trousers.